 Labels in Nobl9

 Labels are key-value pairs that you can add to SLOs, services, projects, alert policies, and annotations in the Nobl9 platform.
 With labels, you can define attributes for these resources and use labels for resource filtering and grouping.
-For example, labels allow you to:
+For example, with labels you can:

 - Select specific SLOs to include in reports